For as long as I can remember,

 I learnt what it is to fight for something you believe in, with Vivienne as our Teacher, Grandmother, Critic, Leader.
 I began to find myself buried deep below layers of imposter syndrome and disassociation… I grew bigger, I learned how to play, I listened to myself, sometimes I even stayed still for a while.
 I began to feel restless in my life, in the smallness I had carved out for myself.

 I joined Julie's Bicycle for their first UK round of Creative Climate Leadership in 2017, a training to support people to "take action on the climate and ecological crisis in their communities with impact, creativity and resilience."
 At the Centre for Alternative Technology in Wales, a gathering for 4 days of cultural leaders, artists, policy makers, researchers and other activists.
-We talked, we listened, we learnt about each other's communities and challenges, and we immersed in nature, to consider the future and how our paths might help to support a new way.
-As we thought and explored and questioned together we came again and again to the same feelings, that systems designed to keep us busy, keep us divided, keep us distracted and overwhelmed... kept us form meaningful cultural change.
-I was left with the question of how do we support the people, to their own power, agency, capacity and truth.
+We talked, we listened, we learnt about each other's communities and challenges, immersed in nature we considered the future and how our paths might help to support a new way.

 My Grandma died.

-The carpet was gone from under me, and I was in a universe of darkness, any semblance of the small life I torched to dust and felt my heart ache in gratitude and in disbelief, at how much I had done to survive, where I had been brave and where I had repeated lineages of pain and destruction.
-I asked for help, I got help, I was lucky, those first sessions with a therapist were utter terror, I had never been able to speak out loud my story, while sober, and be witnessed in safety.
+The rug was pulled, any semblance of the small life I torched to dust and felt my heart ache in gratitude and in disbelief, at how much I had done to survive, where I had been brave and where I had repeated lineages of pain and destruction.

-Coming back out to the seaside, treading steps towards working with young people; so much of my time at Westwood was given to creating space and opportunity for the young blood that arrive scared and humbled at the studio doors, and I wanted to continue that work.
-I also remembered my grammar school days, and know the ways our systems worked… I wanted to learn from the inside, how they really run these things today, these schools, and see what was good.
+Coming back out to the seaside, teaching & working with young people.
 I trained at Goldsmiths, an incredible place, learning about teaching, about strategy, about change makers and social justice and inequality in education, about holistic and active learning, models that value the beings in the room and the privilege it is to be leading them.
-I remember being wished all the luck taking this practice out into the schools… I needed it.

-As we were launched into days of covid, of isolation, of new strange ways of being, I was teaching at a Pupil Referral unit still, online, and providing a supportive space for the teaching staff.
-I needed food for my own soul while holding so much, and that small fire needed fuel I could not source solo.
-I found my way to Xochi Balfour and Adya of One Movement, an Embodiment School dedicated to activating a regenerative culture.
-I went on the incredible journey that was The Altar of Woman Apprenticeship, a co-creation of these powerful teachers.
-This training was both a soul journey through the elements and a call to arms.. to begin living and breathing your truth, your path, with your embodied and intuitive self as a guide.
-An invitation that was slow and hard work for someone who had often left their own body as a survival technique, so much so that this default was engraved in the bones.
+As we were launched into days of covid, of isolation, of new strange ways of being, I was teaching at a Pupil Referral unit still, online, and holding space online for the adults.
+I found my way the incredible journey that was The Altar of Woman Apprenticeship, a co-creation of powerful teachers.
+This training was both a journey through the elements and a call to arms.. to begin living and breathing your truth, your path, with your embodied and intuitive self as a guide.

 It was the end of the Summer, and I spent days with those trees, harvesting berries, pruning dead and broken branches, learning folklore and turning my arms purple making medicine over the fire.
 It was paradise.
-I was still in therapy, in nature, it was a complete privilege to experience.
-I was searching for a place to learn how to be in service to the land, to be in relationship more sustainably and skillfully with this earth.
-I signed myself up to two places, Spiralseed with Graham Burnett, a Vegan Permaculture Design Course… and the School of Intuitive Herbalism with Nathaniel Hughes.

 Being human in this world is hard, it is beautiful, painful, overwhelming.